The aim of the

 a multitude of concurrent users.
 They also need to work quickly and reliably.

-We will learn the basics of microservices on one side and application servers, such as JBoss WildFly, IBM WebSphere, Oracle WebLogic, GlassFish, and others.
+We will learn the basics of microservice arhitevture and cloud-native development.
 We will also get familiar with web services We will also Students will The course is

-We will get to know JAX-RS, CDI, JAX-P and JAX-B, JPA, JDBC, EJB, JMS, JAX-WS, JTS and advanced AMQP, MQTT and other messaging systems.
+We will get familiar with developing microservices in Java and get to know JAX-RS, CDI, JAX-P and JAX-B, JPA, JDBC, JMS, JAX-WS, JTS and advanced AMQP, MQTT and other messaging systems.
 We will also get acquainted with event streaming and reactive concepts.

-REST and SOAP, JSON, OpenAPI, Swagger, WSDL, XSD, etc. For the development of client web pages
+REST, JSON, OpenAPI, Swagger, etc. For the development of client web pages

 learn how to develop cloud-ready application using microservices, containers